AaltoSciComp/scicomp-docs/tech/garage.rst

 - What is the largest size team for which this works?
 What happens when we go over that?
+- What's the best frequency?  *We really think that every day works best for something within a team.*
 - Mixing different teams in general: how different of teams can use the same garage/standard meeting room.
 - If multiple teams have separate garages, should they be at the same